Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 ### State verification

-To determine if nodes are in sync the public state root hash is included in the block.
+To determine if nodes are in sync, the public state root hash is included in the block.
-Since private transactions can only be processed by nodes that are involved its impossible to get global consensus on the private state.
+Private transactions are only processed by participating nodes so it's impossible to obtain global consensus on the private state.

-To overcome this issue the RPC method `eth_storageRoot(address[, blockNumber]) -> hash` can be used.
-It returns the storage root for the given address at an (optional) block number.
-If the optional block number is not given the latest block number is used.
-The storage root hash can be on or off chain compared by the parties involved.
+To validate the private state change from a private transaction is same across all participants, use the RPC method [`eth_storageRoot`](../../Reference/APIs/PrivacyAPI.md#eth_storageroot).
+Specify the private smart contract address and block height.
+If the state is in sync across all participating nodes, the same root hash is returned by all participating nodes and can be compared.